thoughtworks/maeve-csms/README.md

 * `ws://localhost/ws/<cs-id>`
 * `wss://localhost/ws/<cs-id>`

+If the charge station is also running in a Docker container then the charge station docker container can connect to the `maeve-csms` network and the charge station can connect to the CSMS using:
+* `ws://gateway:9310/ws/<cs-id>`
+* `wss://gateway:9311/ws/<cs-id>`

 Charge stations can use either OCPP 1.6j or OCPP 2.0.1.

 For TLS, the charge station should use a certificate provisioned using the